lazard9/tfld-framework/README.md

 # Child Theme Name: TFLD Framework

 ## Description
-This plugin is designed for testing and learning purposes, combining various tutorials and courses.
+This child theme is designed for testing and learning purposes, combining various tutorials and courses.
 It serves as a practical exercise for Object-Oriented Programming (OOP) in PHP.

 ## Table of Contents
 - [Description](#description)